-Lorlatinib may prove effective for the treatment of neuroblastoma.
-Solving Kids Cancer is leading an international effort of like-minded nonprofits to provide nearly $400,000 of collaborative funding for an innovative clinical trial to bring a potentially life-saving therapy to kids.
+Lorlatinib, an investigational drug candidate currently in late-stage clinical development for the treatment of lung cancer may also prove effective for the treatment of the pediatric cancer neuroblastoma.
+Solving Kids’ Cancer is leading an international effort of like-minded nonprofits to provide nearly $400,000 of collaborative funding for an innovative clinical trial to bring a potentially life-saving therapy to kids.

 September is childhood cancer awareness month, and childhood cancer awareness is represented by the color gold.
 We are encouraging kids to swap out their shoelaces during the month of September and support kids fighting cancer by wearing gold.

 Join us and watch as we recap all of the milestones & events Solving Kids’ Cancer experienced during 2016.
 From our 6th Annual Spring Celebration to SKC appealing NICE’s decision in the UK – none of these accomplishments could have been possible without the help of our supporters.
 Thank you & Happy New Year!

 Runway Heroes is a fun-filled fashion show featuring childhood cancer fighters and survivors ranging in age from 3 to 13 years of age.
 The runway is presented by Bloomingdale’s at its flagship Manhattan store, and benefits Solving Kids’ Cancer and the Ronan Thompson Foundation, two like-minded nonprofits that collaborate on funding innovative childhood cancer research.
 In high fashion and chic style, these runway stars shine with a sense of pride and accomplishment as they strut their stuff in trend-setting outfits donated by Bloomingdale’s.